AIO1/BatchUploadAFolderToFTPServer/README.md

 Please note that it might be possible that you need elevated priviliges in your machine for the script to be executed.

 During execution a "CMD" window should appear and you must wait until you see the message "Press any key to continue . . .".
-The final appearence of all the messages shown in the CMD window when the process finishes is:
+The final appearence of all the messages shown in the CMD window when the process finishes should look something like this:
 ```
 Starting process...
 Could not found [PATH TO FTP CMD FILE]